-- Provides the UE with permissible operating band(s) for each S-NSSI in the Configured NSSAI and Mapping of Configured NSSAI.
+- Provides the UE with permissible operating band(s) for each S-NSSAI, optionally structured according to the location area, in the Configured NSSAI and Mapping of Configured NSSAI.

 UE:

 - During the Registration and UE Configuration Update procedures, receives permissible operating band(s) for each S-NSSAI in the Configured NSSAI and Mapping of Configured NSSAI.